What Subconscious Blocks Look Like (In Real Time)

 What You Just Experienced (how blocks surface)

-If during this exercise you noticed you felt negative emotions like fear or self-doubt, you continuously imagined yourself failing, or you heard inner commentary that told you you’ll never have it, then these are all things that make up what I call “subconscious blocks” – mental and emotional patterns that are coming up from your subconscious mind because it’s trying to get you to stop yourself from moving forward.
+If during this exercise you noticed that you felt negative emotions like fear or self-doubt, you continuously imagined yourself failing, or you heard inner commentary that told you you’ll never have it, then these are all things that make up what I call “subconscious blocks” – mental and emotional patterns that are coming up from your subconscious mind because it’s trying to get you to stop yourself from moving forward.

 And if I were to guess, all of the things you just noticed are probably the same things that come up inside of you all the time when you think about what you want – and they probably always stop you from taking action.